enesacikoglu/hb-campaign-api/README.md

 Use swagger to run commands Whether file or direct commands as above

-* use file format as "commands.hb" under the resource folder to upload new steps
+* use file format as "commands.hb" with named under the resource folder to upload new steps

+* file nama must be "file"

 * Run commands separately under command-controller like "get_product_info 1" as string command